facebook/componentkit/_docs/27-pass-in-actions.md

 ---
-title: Pass in Component Actions
+title: Pass in Actions
 layout: docs
-permalink: /docs/pass-in-component-actions.html
+permalink: /docs/pass-in-actions.html
 ---
-Follow this simple rule: `CKComponentAction` selectors should be implemented in the same file they are referenced.
+Follow this simple rule: Selectors should be implemented in the same file they are referenced.

 The following counterexample establishes a hidden coupling between the parent and child component.
 If another component tries to use `ChildComponent` or if the method is renamed in `ParentComponent`, it will crash at runtime.